 We recognize that sunlight has to be balanced for each person, depending on age and individual skin type.
-The right amount is somewhere between no sunlight and burning.
 Here is our WFP approach to vitamin D, sunlight, and sunscreen:

-- Direct sunlight is the best way to make vitamin D; however, many factors often prohibit sun exposure: fitting the sun into a busy schedule, having sensitive skin, living in an area where there is not a lot of sunlight, or getting sunlight is too risky because of a personal or family history of skin cancer.
+- Direct sunlight is the best way to make vitamin D; however, many factors often prohibit sun exposure: fitting the sun into a busy schedule, having sensitive skin, living in an area where there is not a lot of sunlight, or as stated above getting sunlight is too risky because of a personal or family history of skin cancer.
 With so many factors, it’s easy to understand why vitamin D deficiency is a global epidemic.
 For this reason, we recommend that you take an over-the-counter daily vitamin D3 supplement to protect yourself.
 Avoid prescription vitamin D2, as this is not the best form of vitamin D to take.
 Vitamin D3 (the over-the-counter form) is the type of vitamin D produced by the body from exposure to sunlight; vitamin D2 (the prescription form) is not.
 Studies also show that vitamin D3 is more potent and effective than vitamin D2 at raising vitamin D levels in the blood.
 For adults, the vitamin D3 dosage is 2,000–10,000 IU (depending on individual need).
 For children below the age of five, the recommended vitamin D dosage is 20–35 units per pound, per day; the guideline for children ages 5–10 is 700–2,000 units per day.
 Before starting this supplement, see your medical provider to determine starting levels and to know what dosage is right for you.
 It’s also especially important to supplement with a daily vitamin D3 in the winter months.
 For a high-quality formula, see our WFP Vitamin D3.

 - Have your vitamin D3 levels checked yearly.
 The optimal range is 50–90 ng/ml.
 If supplementing, have your levels checked 3–6 months after you begin taking the supplement to ensure you’re in the optimal range.

-- When possible, use physical sunblocks such as a hat, handkerchief around the neck, or shade when exposed to the sun for long periods of time.
+- When possible, use physical sunblocks such as a long-sleeve shirt, a hat, handkerchief around the neck, or shade when exposed to the sun for long periods of time.